Cult-of-Code/Pantry_App/README.md

 # About

 > Our application called Pantry app is an app for listing items that you have stored and getting you recipes that can be made with the items in your pantry.
-> User will be able to create their own recipes to share with others
+> Users will be able to create their own recipes to share with others
 > Even if your aren't a user you will still be able to see what recipes there are.

 # Setup